ISH-LLC/SortOfSorted/README.md

 # SortOfSorted Privacy Policy
-Interactive Software Hub LLC does not store any private information.
+Interactive Software Hub LLC does not store or collect any private information.